-Q7-3.
-How can the freedom of association clause be applied in the workplace?
+Q6-4.
+How can the Freedom of Association and Collective Bargaining clause be applied in the workplace?

 - Respect the right to form and join, or refuse to join, labor unions (or workers' associations) in accordance with the labor-related laws in your country and region of operation. - The company may not discriminate on the basis of membership in a trade union (or representative organization), and the union representative must be democratically elected.
 If it is the practice to automatically enroll employees in a trade union organization at the time of hiring, they must be notified in advance. - Local laws require respecting the right of workers to collective bargaining, and companies should not refuse or interfere with collective bargaining.
 The company must respect the terms of a valid collective bargaining agreement.
-In countries that do not have adequate institutional or legal requirements for the recognition of trade unions or collective bargaining, the company should devise its own measures to improve labor relations such as establishing autonomous consultations between labor and management.
+In countries that do not have adequate institutional or legal requirements for the recognition of trade unions or collective bargaining, the company should devise its own measures to improve labor relations such as establishing autonomous consultations between labor and management. - The company should respect the right of all workers to freely participate in, or not participate in, rallies.
+However, such activities may be restricted depending on the local laws. - The company must ensure the independence of the trade union and should not attempt to control the union.
+The company is also prohibited from giving financial support to the trade union, as this could hinder the independence of the trade union.
+However, this does not apply in cases where the company is legally required to provide such activity expenses.